-You might be looking for other options now to publish your Kindle ebooks but you are not sure if you should go on ACX and CreateSpace.
+You might be looking for other options to publish your Kindle ebooks.
+Not sure if you should publish your Kindle eBooks on ACX and CreateSpace?
 Let me tell you more about these platforms.

 Kindle Is Not Enough

 Today's question is, should I publish my Kindle ebooks on ACX and CreateSpace?
 Thanks for asking.
 The first thing I would like to say is that this is actually a very difficult question.

 The reason it is so difficult is that there are so many places you can publish.
 I would also like to say congratulations for at least getting your Kindle ebooks.

 Your question of whether your Kindle book should be put out on these other locations shows that you already have taken the work to get a Kindle book.
 Many people have not managed to even get the first step started.

 In my story, I also started with Kindle.
 But then I realized I was listening, reading, taking courses, and all sorts of stuff, that you do not want to stop there.
 You also want to make sure that you have the Paperback versions.

 For me, I saw that the sales on the Paperback versions were about twice as much as they were for Kindle.
 And the amount of effort necessary was a bit more.
 I had to go through different formatting tools until I figured out ways to do this myself.

 I originally ordered I had other people do it.
 Then eventually ended up figuring on how to do the formatting myself.
 At that time, it was CreateSpace but it has since been turned into KDP Amazon Paperback.

 Check out this related article: Can I Self-Publish As An eBook And Then Later Approach A Publisher For Paperback?